 In addition to adapting aspects of color-field painting to his work, Gilliam also incorporated the expressive marks, visual rhythm, and dramatic color associated with abstract expressionism.
 He was also greatly influenced by John Coltrane, an American jazz saxophonist and composer.
 Among other things, Coltrane is celebrated for masterful improvisation and known to be intensely devoted to practicing his instruments.
 Like Coltrane, Gilliam spent a great deal of time practicing his techniques and conceptualizing his compositions prior to engaging in improvisation.
 Gilliam simply states, “One has to spend time practicing.”

 Sam Gilliam was born in Tupelo, Mississippi in 1933.
 He grew up in Louisville, Kentucky and attended the University of Louisville in the 1950s.
 Between 1956 and 1958, Gilliam served in the U.S. Army.
 He earned a Master of Arts degree in 1961 from the University of Louisville.

 After teaching in Louisville for four years, Gilliam moved to Washington D.C. because his wife was offered a position at The Washington Post.
-In 1967, Gilliam received the first of two individual artist's grants from the National Endowment for the Arts.
-The NEA grant helped him focus on making art full-time.
-In 1968 he received a grant from the Washington Gallery of Modern Art, which provided him a rent-free studio and financial support for five years.
+In 1967, Gilliam received the first of two individual artist’s grants from the National Endowment for the Arts.
+The NEA grant helped him to focus on making art full-time.
+In 1968, he received a grant from the Washington Gallery of Modern Art, which provided him a rent-free studio and financial support for five years.
 The guarantee of a base level of income and a studio enabled him to work on a larger scale.